go2scope/MM-storage-api/README.md

 ```
 - handle: dataset handle
 - coordinate: integer pointing to the coordinate we are configuring
-- name: name that we want to assign to a coordinate, such as channel name, position name, or anything else.
+- name: name we want to assign to a coordinate, such as channel name, position name, or anything else.
 We can leave the name empty.
-- meaning: we can assign a physical meaning to the coordinate according to a limited set of pre-defined terms: Z, T, C etc. This can be empty as well, but in that case some file formats may automaticaly infer the meaning from the order of coordinates.
+- meaning: we can assign a physical meaning to the coordinate according to a limited set of pre-defined terms: Z, T, C, etc. This can also be empty, but in that case, some file formats may automatically infer the meaning from the order of coordinates.

 ### Close Dataset
-When this method is called it means the acquisition is completed.
+When this method is called, it means the acquisition is completed.

 ```
 bool acqCloseDataset(string handle);
 ```
-After the dataset is closed, we can't add any images to it.
+After the dataset is closed, we can't add any images.

 ### Load Dataset
 This allows us to load an existing dataset and access data through the MMCore API.
-Loaded datasets are immutable, any attempt to add images will fail.
-"Loading" the dataset does not mean that it is loaded in program memory - it just means we can gain access to it through the MMCore API.
+Loaded datasets are immutable; any attempt to add images will fail.
+"Loading" the dataset does not mean it is loaded in program memory - it just means we can access it through the MMCore API.

 ```
 string acqLoadDataset(string path, string name);